 Minimizes Urinary Tract Infections

-This tells you the percent of patients who have had a urinary tract infection.
-Urinary tract infections are routinely the result of worse hygiene protocols.
-Better hygiene protocols can reduce the percentage of residents in a nursing home who suffer from UTI's.
-We want to point out that this datapoint is affected by by the fact that nursing homes have incongruent reporting standards for urinary tract infections.
+This indicates the percent of residents who have had a urinary tract infection.
+Urinary tract infections are routinely linked to facilities with worst hygiene practices.
+Additional nurse staffing limits the percentage of residents in a nursing home who suffer from UTI's.
+Keep in mind that this statistic is affected by by the fact that facilities have incongruent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication